7 tips for caring for chickens in the winter.

 Three of my chickens roosting on a flat surface, covering their feet.My chickens roosting on a flat surface to cover their feet.

-This is a very regular question, to which the general answer is "no".
+This is a very regular question, to which the general answer is "no", unless you’re caring for featherless rescues or live somewhere with really extreme winter temperatures.

 6. Best way to protect chickens from frostbite.

-Tip 6: ventilate your coop to prevent frostbite in winter.
+Tip 6: ventilate your coop properly to prevent frostbite.

 A barred rock chicken with blackened frostbitten comb tips.Blackened tips to the comb are a sure sign of frostbite.

-7. Best way to prevent bad behaviour amongst chickens in the winter cold.
+7. Best way to prevent bad behaviour in winter.

-Tip 7: build a chicken gym to stop bad behaviour in the winter.
+Tip 7: build a simple chicken gym to prevent boredom.

 Three chickens sitting on a wooden branch with winter snow in the background.